Pinnock/MITx-6.00.1x/README.md

 # MITx-6.00.1x
-My solutions to the exercises from the January, 2017 edition of the edX course "MITx: 6.00.1x - Introduction to Computer Science and Programming Using Python"
+My solutions to the exercises and problem sets from the January, 2017 edition of the edX course "MITx: 6.00.1x - Introduction to Computer Science and Programming Using Python"